Mugwort: Korea

 In both North and South Korea, mugwort – ssuk (쑥) – is used in soups and salads.
 A traditional soup containing mugwort and clams is ssukguk (쑥국), made in spring from the young plants just before they bloom.
 Another dish is named ssukbeomul (쑥버물), in which the mugwort is mixed with rice flour, sugar, salt and water and is then steamed.
 It is a common ingredient in rice cakes, teas, soups, and pancakes.

-Known as a blood cleanser, it is believed to have different medicinal properties depending on the region it is collected in.
-In some regions, mugwort thins the blood, while in another region, it is claimed to have hallucinogenic properties, causing some to pass out from direct skin contact (dermal absorption) with the active chemicals.
-For this reason, some Koreans also wear a silk sleeve when picking mugwort plants.

-Its primary medicinal use in Korea is in moxibustion, where Mugwort is burned on pressure points of the body, much like acupuncture.
-It is also said that the people of the Joseon Dynasty rinsed their mouths and bodies with mugwort water to clean themselves.

 North America

 Indigenous peoples of North America used mugwort for a number of medicinal purposes.
 Strong, bitter-tasting pasture sagewort tea was taken to treat colds and fevers.
 Mugwort was used in washes and salves to treat bruises, itching, sores, poison ivy, eczema, and underarm or foot odour.
 The leaves were dried, crushed, and used as a snuff to relieve congestion, nosebleeds, and headaches.
 Frequently, to improve taste and absorption, Mugwort Tea is made by crushing the leaves, and steeping with other ingredients.
 Tarragon plants were boiled to make washes and poultices for treating swollen feet and legs and snow blindness.
 Some tribes called western mugwort 'women's sage' because the leaf tea was taken to correct menstrual irregularity.
 It was taken to relieve indigestion, coughs, and chest infections.
 Western mugwort smoke was used to disinfect contaminated areas and revive patients from comas.
 Northern wormwood tea was taken to relieve difficulties with urination or bowel movements, to ease delivery of babies, and to cause abortions.